6 ways to avoid a library fine

 Access to the library is easily one of the best free things you can get from university.
 But, it's only free as long as you return all of your books on time.

-To avoid facing any late fees, it's a good idea to find a system that helps you stay on top of the books you've taken out, making a note of when they're all due.
+To avoid late fees, find a system that helps you keep track of the books you've taken out and when they're due.

 The easiest way to do this is probably to set reminders on your phone for each book's due date.
-Ideally, you should aim to set the reminder for a day or two in advance in case it comes to the day it's due and you haven't got time to go to the library.
+Ideally, you should aim to set the reminder for a day or two in advance.
+This will help you avoid getting to the day it's due, only to find you don't have time to go to the library.

 Study in the library

 You don't necessarily need to take books out of the library to use them.
-If you stay in the library and only read the books while you're there, you can avoid the risk of taking them home and forgetting to return them.
+If you stay in the library to read books, you'll avoid the risk of taking them home and forgetting to return them.

-You may find there are times when you do need to take a book out, such as if you've got an essay due the next day and want to keep reading it after the library closes.
+You may find there are times when you do need to take a book out.
+If you're writing an essay that's due the next day but the library is closing soon, you'll want to take the books home.

-But, if you aim to stay in the library to study as much as you can, you should generally be able to avoid the risk of fines.
+But, if you stay in the library to study whenever possible, you'll generally be able to avoid fines.

 Don't lend out library books to friends

-Even though it might seem like a nice thing to do, it's really important not to lend your library books out to your friends.
+Even though it might seem like a nice thing to do, don't lend your library books out to your friends.
 As they're taken out under your name, the books are your responsibility to look after.

-If your friend is late returning the book to you (or, worse still, they lose the book) you'll have to face the cost.
-Although you might hope that they'd pay you to cover the library fine, this isn't guaranteed and it could lead to a pretty awkward conversation to ask for the money back.
+If your friend is late returning the book to you (or, worse, they lose the book) you'll have to face the cost.
+Although you might hope that they'd pay you to cover the library fine, this isn't guaranteed.
+It could then lead to a pretty awkward conversation to ask for the money back.

-As well as this, you also shouldn't lend out your library card to anyone else, for the same reason that whatever is taken out from the library under your name is your responsibility.
+You also shouldn't lend out your library card to anyone else.
+The same reason applies: whatever is taken out from the library under your name is your responsibility.

 Use free online resources